 Sky Sports F1 Podcast: Fernando Alonso to Red Bull 'non-starter' as Craig Slater expects Aston Martin stay

-Listen to the Sky Sports F1 Podcast as Matt Baker, Craig Slater and Tommo discuss Sergio Perez's troubles, Lando Norris' form, Fernando Alonso's future and a whole lot more - watch this weekend's Brazilian Grand Prix live on Sky Sports, Sunday's race starts at 5pm
+Listen to the Sky Sports F1 Podcast as Matt Baker, Craig Slater and Tommo discuss Sergio Perez's troubles, Lando Norris' form, Fernando Alonso's future and a whole lot more - watch this weekend's Sao Paulo Grand Prix live on Sky Sports, Sunday's race starts at 5pm

 Who will partner Max Verstappen at Red Bull next season?